prateekpunetha/prateekpunetha.dev/content/software-i-use.md

   I only use vanilla zsh, with my [configs](https://github.com/prateekpunetha/dotfiles).
 I don't use oh my zsh because it is slow and has unnecessary stuff which I don't need.

-# Editor
+# Text Editing & Programming

-- **Vim/NeoVim**: It is a incredibly powerful and efficient text editor.
+- **vim/Neovim**: vim is a incredibly powerful and efficient text editor.
 The amount of stuff I've done in record time using vim is staggering.

 # Web Browser